arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-15.md

   sink.

-- Then, we will see how F#'s Computation Expressions can be used to simplify the syntax of parsers.
+- Then, we will see how F#'s Computation Expressions can be used to simplify the use of `bind` and, consequently, the syntax of parsers.
 We will discover an interesting imperative style that, despite apparences, is perfectly pure functional.

 - Finally, we will revisit the first goal using this new syntactic style.
 Hopefully, at last!, the whole Monadic Parser Combinators